cutaway-security/ics-summit-2025-osint-workshop/task1.md

 Each of the tasks are designed to provide an overview of a specific OSINT gathering and analysis concept.
 You may or may not complete the task in the time alloted during the workshop.
 The instructors will move the workshop along every ten minutes.
 This will ensure the workshop continues to progress and students perform most of the information gathering techniques.
 This means that some of the analysis steps and techniques may have to be worked on later on your own time.

+This is NOT a SANS class.
+Step-by-step examples with detailed screenshots will not be provided.
+A task may have some guiding steps to perform but screenshots are purposefully left off because tools change and your version may be different.
+If you have questions about how to do something, please ask the instructor, your neighbor, or one of your team mates.
+This workshop is designed to help improve your critical thinking.
+Use it as an opportunity to problem solve, make mistakes, achieve success, and learn.

 Note taking is a vital part of any assessment.
 During this workshop, taking notes will slow you down.
 Hence, do not worry about keeping specific notes about your target.
 Review the [note taking recommendations](./notes.md) if you are conducting an actual assessment.

-Also, by all means, please move on to a new task when you are ready.
+By all means, please move on to a new task when you are ready.
 Or, go back and complete a task you are interested in diving into more.
 OSINT is digging and, at times, following your gut.

 ## WARNING